Realising the Centre: 1978 onwards

 The Department of Youth and Community Services (YACS) also tried to pull the Centre “into line”...

-While the Centre was franticly preparing for a two-day phone survey designed to
+While the Centre was frantically preparing for a two-day phone survey designed to

 cover aspects of assault from rape, incest, wife-bashing, physical violence and child abuse,